Petersoj/alpaca-java/README.md

             Arrays.asList("AAPL", "TSLA"));
     orders.forEach(System.out::println);

-    // Request a new buy limit order for TSLA for 100 shares at a limit price
+    // Request a new limit order for TSLA for 100 shares at a limit price
     // of 600.00 and TIF of DAY.
     Order limitOrderTSLA = alpacaAPI.requestNewLimitOrder(
             "TSLA",